stephengold/Minie/README.md

  2. Select "Properties to open the "Project Properties" dialog.
  3. Under "Categories:" select "Libraries".
  4. Click on the "Compile" tab.
- 5. Add the `jme3-utilities-heart` class JAR:
+ 5. Add the `jme3-utilities-heart` class jar:
     + Click on the "Add JAR/Folder" button.
     + Navigate to the "jme3-utilities" project folder.
     + Open the "heart" sub-project folder.
     + Navigate to the "build/libs" folder.
     + Select the "jme3-utilities-heart-2.30.0for32.jar" file.
     + Click on the "Open" button.
- 6. (optional) Add JARs for javadoc and sources:
+ 6. (optional) Add jars for javadoc and sources:
     + Click on the "Edit" button.
     + Click on the "Browse..." button to the right of "Javadoc:"
     + Select the "jme3-utilities-heart-2.30.0for32-javadoc.jar" file.